Mashed Potatoes Recipe

-The secret to making mashed potatoes a success is getting it nice and smooth and super tasty.
+The secret to making mashed potatoes a success is getting them nice and smooth and super tasty.

 The first may require a different type of masher to the one you have, or just more elbow grease.
 We use one that looks like this: